 Patch OpenAI

-Got an existing OpenAI setup?
-Upgrade it with Memobase memory.
+Upgrade your existing OpenAI setup with Memobase memory.

 Client-Side